What is Kinedu Educators?

 To delete a student’s profile go to their profile page, where you’ll see a button that says “Delete student”.
 Click on the button and confirm your action.
 Both directors and teachers can delete a student’s profile, but teachers can only delete profiles that belong to their classroom (Available on August 30th).

-IMPORTANT NOTE: Make sure you have your director or coordinator’s permission before deleting a student’s profile.
+IMPORTANT NOTE: If you don’t see the delete option in your student’s profile, talk to your administrator about your permits.
+Make sure you have your director or coordinator’s permission before deleting a student’s profile.

 Creating an activity plan